Asymptotically Honest Confidence Regions for High Dimensional Parameters by the Desparsified Conservative Lasso: Introduction

 The paper closest in spirit to ours is \cite{van2013asymptotically, van2014} who cleverly showed how the classical Lasso estimator may be \textit{desparsified} to construct asymptotically valid confidence bands for a low-dimensional subset of a high-dimensional parameter vector.
 This paper in turn is related to \cite{zhang2014confidence}, \cite{javanmard2013hypothesis} and \cite{javanmard2013confidence}.
-The idea behind desparsification is to remove the bias introduced by shrinkage by desparsifying the estimator and constructing a clever approximate inverse to the non-invertible empirical Gram matrix.
+The idea behind desparsification is to remove the bias introduced by shrinkage by desparsifying the estimator using a cleverly constructed approximate inverse of the non-invertible empirical Gram matrix.
 Furthermore, these confidence bands do not suffer from the critique of \cite{potscher2009confidence} regarding the overly large size of confidence bands based on consistent variable selection techniques.
-By using the Lasso to construct confidence bands and tests, \cite{van2014} strike a middle ground between classical low dimensional inference, which relies heavily on testing, and Lasso-type techniques which perform estimation and variable selection in one step without any testing.
+By using the desparsified Lasso to construct confidence bands and tests, \cite{van2014} strike a middle ground between classical low dimensional inference, which relies heavily on testing, and Lasso-type techniques which perform estimation and variable selection in one step without any testing.

 In the framework of the high-dimensional linear regression model and inspired by the work of \cite{van2014} we study the so-called conservative Lasso.
-The important observation here is that, in the presence of an oracle inequality on the plain Lasso, the penalty of conservative Lasso on the non-zero parameters will be no larger than the one for the Lasso while the penalty on the zero parameters will be the same as the one induced by the plain Lasso.
+The important observation here is that, in the presence of an oracle inequality on the plain Lasso, the penalty of the conservative Lasso on the non-zero parameters will be no larger than the one for the Lasso while the penalty on the zero parameters will be the same as the one induced by the plain Lasso.
 Hence, the conservative Lasso may be expected to deliver more precise parameter estimates (in finite samples) than the Lasso.
-And indeed, our simulations strongly indicate that this is the case.
+And indeed, our theoretical results and simulations strongly indicate that this is the case.
+Also note that recently \cite{fanx2014} proposed a weighted $\ell_1$ penalized estimator with very similar weights.
+Their focus is on strong oracle optimality and we show that a variant of our conservative Lasso possesses the strong oracle optimality property.